subedi-saroj/subedi-saroj.github.io/_projects/Model_optim/index.md

 ---
 layout: post
 title: Irradiation Model and Optimization for DLP Printing
-description:  Developed a physics-based irradiation model to simulate voxel-level energy distribution in DLP 3D printing, enabling prediction of cured geometry and crosslinking density.
-Implemented a optimization framework to minimize overcuring for dimensional accuracy, maximizing energy for mechanical strength, improving both precision and reliability in printed parts.
+description: Developed a physics-based irradiation model to simula
 skills:
 - Mechanical design and assembly
 - LabVIEW